mvelasquezbarnuevo/MultiApiRequest/README.md

 # MultiApiRequest

-Add a file.txt in appSettings.json
+Add the path to file.txt in appSettings.json

 The file should contain (in JSON format as input) =>